variousauthors/matching_game/NEXTSTEPS.md

 [ ] instead of having the camera move when a new layer is reached,
     have it move after 'n' new layers are reached or after some delay to give it a more organic feel?
+[ ] vary the alpha of the shadow tiles randomly?
+Or maybe based on
+    neighbour sample?
+So that there is something to look at in the background
+[ ] the little sprites need a sound effect
+[ ] consider removing the "damage unbroken blocks" rule
+    if it is making things to easy (playtest)

 ## BUGS

-[ ] losing doesn't work anymore
+[x] losing doesn't work anymore
-    - make all the coloured blocks animate to grey
-    - reset saved state
+    [x] make all the coloured blocks animate to grey [x] reset saved state
-    - reset the game when the player restarts
+    [x] reset the game when the player restarts
-[ ] grossness: game.dt is only updated in certain states, which means
-    states that don't get the game.dt by running update are unable to do things like animate camera properly (since game.dt == 0)
-    - temporary fix is to get the time slice from love but this should really be addressed: game.dt isn't an accumulator so it shouldn't care if the game is paused or not
-[ ] the next block and current block should be saved as well [ ] when we quit the game, draw a black screen until the write is finished [ ] the game seemed to get stuck on the title screen
-[ ] the game collects input for arrow keys on the title screen
+[ ] when we quit the game, draw a black screen until the write is finished [ ] the next block and current block should be saved as well [ ] the game collects input for arrow keys on the title screen
     these need to be flushed before the next state
-[x] apparently the game loop updates in the wind state despite everything?
+[ ] the "pop" sound for breaking should precede the "shatter" sound [ ] after the game shifts, the next_block appears off screen [x] the game seemed to get stuck on the title screen [x] apparently the game loop updates in the wind state despite everything?
 [x] the next_block comes on in the wrong place after scroll/load [x] the camera seems to rewind into a tiny negative value, which results in weirdness